A Hybrid Quantum-Classical Hamiltonian Learning Algorithm: Numerical Results

 \subsection{Random Hamiltonian models}

-In order to detect the practical performance of our method, we conduct several numerical experiments to verify its effectiveness with random Hamiltonians.
-Concretely, we verify our method mainly from three aspects: different $\beta$, different number of $\mu$ (\# $\mu$) and different number of qubits (\# qubits).
+This section shows the effectiveness of our algorithm with random Hamiltonians from three aspects: different $\beta$, different numbers of $\mu$ (\# $\mu$) and a different number of qubits (\# qubits).

-In the experimental setting, we randomly choose Pauli tensor products $E_\ell$ from $\{X,Y,Z,I\}^{\otimes n}$ and target coefficients $\bm\mu$ from a uniform distribution in $[-1,1]$.
+In the experimental setting, we randomly choose Pauli tensor products $E_\ell$ from $\{X,Y,Z,I\}^{\otimes n}$ and target coefficients $\bm\mu$ by a uniform distribution over $[-1,1]$.
 Specifically, we first vary the values of $\beta$ by fixing the number of $\mu$ and the number of qubits to explore our method's sensitivity to temperature.
 We similarly vary the number of $\mu$ and the number of qubits by fixing other hyper-parameters to explore our method's scalability.
-The actual values of these hyper-parameters sampled/chose in each trial are concluded in Table~\ref{table:param_setting}.
-The variational quantum circuit $U(\bm\theta)$ for the subroutine stochastic variational quantum eigensolver (SVQE) is selected in Fig.~\ref{fig:ansatz_SVQE}.
-And the update process is greatly similar to the original variational quantum eigensolver \cite{Peruzzo2014}.
-Hence, we omit the detailed hyper-parameter settings for this subroutine.
+The actual values of these hyper-parameters sampled/chosen in each trial are concluded in Table~\ref{table:param_setting}.
+In addition, the deep, $D$, of the PQC $U(\bm\theta)$ is set according to the size of Hamiltonian.
+As number of qubits ranges from $n=3$ to $n=5$, the depth $D$ is set to be $10, 20, 40$, respectively.

+In Table~\ref{table:param_setting}, Hamioltonian is represented by a tuple.
+Each number $0,1,2,3$ corresponds to matrices $I,X,Y,Z$, respectively. $\bm\mu$ denotes the interaction coefficients to be learned.
+For instance, [[0 2 1] [2 1 3] [0 3 3]] means that the Hamiltonian consists of three Pauli operators, where each term represents a Pauli operator, e.g., [0 2 1] means $I\otimes Y \otimes X$.
+Then, the parameters in the top second row represents the following Hamiltonian.